 Giant Gourami | Osphronemus goramy | Up to 24 | Southeast Asia | Herbivore |

-Even when Oscars do not have the tankmates exactly in the right sense of the word, you can perhaps try out with the following species.
+Even when Oscars do not have the tankmates precisely in the word’s proper sense, you can try out with the following species.

 1. Silver Dollars

 In contrast to Oscars, Silver Dollars are peaceful fish.
-However, they can grow to a huge size.
-They can grow to up to six inches long.
+However, they can grow to a huge size—up to six inches long.
 That would mean keeping more of these fish may not be the right option in a small tank.

 2. Green Terror

-Green terror cichlid comes with the similar needs and size of an Oscar fish.
-The similar behaviour would make the two avoid bullying.
-However, make sure that the Green Terror you choose to keep in an Oscar tank is of the same size as the Oscar.
-Junenile Green Terror are found to be eaten away by the Oscars.
+The green terror cichlid has similar needs and size to an Oscar fish.
+Their similar behaviour would make the two avoid bullying.
+However, make sure that the Green Terror you choose to keep in an Oscar tank is the same size as the Oscar.
+Juvenile Green Terror are found to be eaten away by the Oscars.

-In fact, Green Terror should be the excellent fish genre to be in an Oscar tank.
-The temperament and behaviour of the two match and that can even make them get along really well.
-Or at least, it can help them stay away from each other.
+In fact, Green Terror should be an excellent fish genre for an Oscar tank.
+The temperament and behaviour of the two match, and that can even make them get along really well—or at least help them stay away from each other.

 3. Jack Dempsey Fish

 Jack Dempsey is yet another fish that belongs to the category of cichlids.
 These can be big fish with a fierce personality.
-You can choose from among a huge range of Jack Dempsey fish with different colors.
+You can choose from a huge range of Jack Dempsey fish in different colours.
+If you are wondering if Jack Dempsey can live with the Oscars, many expert aquarists vouch for the fact.

-Jack Dempseys are aggressive and thus can be a match for the Oscars.
-Since they are of the same size, they get a good opportunity with the equal territories.
-Once again, just like in the case of Green Terror, choose the oscar and Jack Dempsey to be of same size.
+Jack Dempsey is aggressive and thus can be a match for the Oscars.
+Since they are of the same size, they get a good opportunity with equal territories.
+Once again, just like in the case of Green Terror, choose Oscar and Jack Dempsey to be of the same size.

 4. Giant Gourami

-Of course, a Giant Gourami is not much common, but can be a great pick for a tank with the Oscars.
-Giant Gouramis can grow to 2 feet in length and can suit the aggressiveness of the Oscars.
+Of course, a Giant Gourami is not very common, but it can be a great pick for a tank with the Oscars.
+Giant Gouramis can grow to 2 feet in length and suit the aggressiveness of the Oscars.

-They tend to be relatively peaceful, but can geet more aggressive as they grow further.
-However, otherwise calm behavior of the Gouramis can be an asset as it can also calm down the Oscars.
+They tend to be relatively peaceful but can become more aggressive as they grow older.
+However, the Gouramis’ otherwise calm behaviour can be an asset, as it can also calm down the Oscars.

 5. Clown Loaches

-Clown Loaches can grow to a size of a foot and this can make them the right tankmates for an Oscar tank.
-They are also known to be very demanding and that is exactly what would make them the right tankmates for Oscars.
+Clown Loaches can grow to a foot in size, making them the right tankmates for an Oscar tank.
+They are also known to be very demanding, which is exactly what makes them the right tankmates for the Oscars.

-Crown Loaches are known to be semi aggressive in nature and territorial.
+Crown Loaches are known to be semi-aggressive and territorial.
 They defend their place at the bottom of the tank.

 6. Pleco

 The common Pleco or the sucker fish is an excellent tankmate for Oscar fish.
-They can grow to be a length of up to 20 inches and can live a long life.
-The monster size of these fish keep the Oscars at bay and stay peaceful.
+They can grow to be up to 20 inches long and can live a long life.
+The monster size of these fish keeps the Oscars at bay and stays peaceful.

-Suckeers can cling to the vertical walls of the aquarium, but most of the time, they tend to dwell at the bottom on the substrate.
+Suckeers can cling to the vertical walls of the aquarium, but they tend to dwell at the bottom on the substrate most of the time.
 This will ensure that they do not interfere with the Oscar fish swimming above.
-That apart, they can also help you keep the tank clean by cleaning up the left out food.
+Suckeers can also help you keep the tank clean by cleaning up the food that has been left out.

 The Closing Thoughts

-Oscars are typically are not comfortable with any tankmates.
-However, if you are adventurous enough and want to experiment, you can try out a few combinations. we assume that the list off a few best fish that can live Oscar fish should give you a good idea.
-Make sure to keep a watch whenever you add a new fish to an Oscar tank and remove them immediately if you notice any sort of aggression.
+Oscars are typically not comfortable with any tankmates.
+However, if you are adventurous enough and want to experiment, you can try out a few combinations.
+We assume that the list of the best fish that can live as Oscar fish should give you a good idea.
+Keep a watch when you add a new fish to an Oscar tank and remove them immediately if you notice any aggression.

 Stumbling upon this website was such a delightful find.
 The layout is clean and inviting, making it a pleasure to explore the terrific content.
 I’m incredibly impressed by the level of effort and passion that clearly goes into maintaining such a valuable online space.